ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 ```

 #### AWS EC2 Access
-Access to our EC2 instances is detailed within [EC2 Access](https://github.com/alphagov/prometheus-aws-configuration-beta).
+Access to our EC2 instances is through AWS SSM.

 ### Access to Paas